-Large fuel consumers in numerous industries (air, marine, rail and road transport, manufacturing, mining, processing, etc.) utilize swaps in order to hedge their fuel price risk by fixing or locking in their fuel costs.
-Similarly, many fuel marketers and refiners utilize swaps to hedge their inventory and production related fuel price risk.
-Many fuel marketers also trade swaps to hedge their price exposure associated with the sale of fixed price fuel.
+Commercial and industrial fuel consumers in numerous industries (air, marine, rail and road transport, manufacturing, mining, processing, etc.) utilize swaps in order to hedge their fuel price risk by fixing or locking in their fuel costs.
+Similarly, many fuel marketers, refiners and traders utilize swaps to hedge their inventory and margins as both are impacted by price volatility.
+Many fuel marketers also utilize swaps to hedge their price exposure associated with the sale of fixed price fuel.
 In addition to fuel and other energy commodities, swaps are also utilized by companies seeking to hedge their exposure to foreign exchange, interest rates, metals, agricultural commodities and more.

 As an example of how one can utilize a fuel swap to hedge their exposure to volatile fuel prices, let's assume that you're an airline who wants to lock in a fixed price for a portion of your anticipated jet fuel price exposure.
-For sake of simplicity, let's assume that you are an Asia based airline and need to hedge 5,000 barrels of your anticipated fuel consumption in October 2012.
-In order to do accomplish this you could purchase an October Platts’ Singapore jet kerosene swap from one of your counter-parties (often the commodity trading group of a bank or major oil company).
-If you had purchased this swap yesterday at the prevailing market price, the price would have been (approximately) $132 per barrel.
+For sake of simplicity, let's assume that you are an Asia based airline and need to hedge your anticipated fuel consumption in November.
+In order to do accomplish this you could purchase a November jet kerosene swap from one of your counter-parties, often the commodity trading division of a bank or major oil company.
+If you had purchased this swap yesterday at the prevailing market price, the price would have been approximately $ 57.25 per barrel.

-In the second scenario, let's assume that Asian jet fuel prices are lower in October and that the average price for Singapore jet kerosene, again as published in Platts' Asia Pacific/Arab Gulf Marketscan for each business day in October is $120/barrel.
-In this scenario, your hedge would result in a loss of $12/BBL ($132 – $120 =$12) or $60,000.
-As a result, you would be required to make a payment of $12.25/BBL to your counter-party $60,000, which would offset your actual fuel cost by $12 per barrel.
+In the second situation, let's assume that Singapore jet kerosene prices in November are lower and that the average price for Singapore jet kerosene, again as published in Platts' Asia Pacific/Arab Gulf Marketscan for each business day in November, is $45/BBL.
+In this situation, your swap would result in a hedging loss of $12.25/BBL ($57.25-$45.00=$12.25).
+As a result, you would be required to make a payment of $12.25/BBL to your counter-party, which would increase your actual fuel cost by $12.25/BBL.